entozoon/angular-heroes/README.md

 # angular-heroes

-Bashing away at an angular 2 tutorial
+Bashing away at an angular 2 tutorial.
+For personal reference.